Frequently Asked Questions

 To check the status of your meal plans and related funds, log onto eAccounts to view all your information.
 See Campus Card for more information on how your different funds are handled.

-It is our policy that all freshmen and sophomores living on campus are required to have at least .
+It is our policy that all First Year students and second-year students living on campus are required to have at least a residential meal plan.
 If you would like to make any changes to your meal plan within policy, you can do so on the Housing Portal in the 'Housing forms' section.
 These requests are generally processed within 3-5 business days but can take longer for changes to appear on students' accounts/Seattle U ID.
-Students wishing to make changes outside of policy will need to go through the Meal Plan Exemption process which is explained in further detail on the Meal Plans page.
+Students wishing to make changes outside of policy will need to go through the Meal Plan Exemption process.
 Meal Plan Exemptions may be submitted on the Housing Portal but require students to answer some additional questions found on that form.

 Housing Breaks